ConfigurationAsCode/ConfigurationAsCode.github.io/52-configuration-as-code.rst

 :class: slide

-One Plan for each Dockerfile
+One Plan For Each Dockerfile
 ============================

 .. image:: img/JeninsPlanCreation.png